kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

   1. Call `AssumePlacement` (binds context to the specific node selector/DRA resources).

-  2. Iterate through every pod in the PodGroup.

-  3. Run standard Pod-level Filter and Score.

-  4. Use internal logic to simulate placing the pod on a node.
+  2. Run default workload scheduling algorithm with the given context.

-  5. If all pods fit, the Placement is marked Feasible.
+  3. If all pods fit, the Placement is marked Feasible.

-  6. Call `RevertPlacement`.
+  4. Call `RevertPlacement`.

 - **Potential Optimization:** Pre-filtering can check aggregate resources requested by PodGroup Pods before running the full simulation.